 Candy Darling and Andy Warhol.
 Source: Art Nerd New York website.

-Peggy Shaw and Lois Weaver of Split Britches theater fame, 2014.
+Peggy Shaw and Lois Weaver of Split Britches, 2014.
 Source: BroadwayWorld website.

 Bonnie & Clyde, 1980s.
 Courtesy of the Lesbian Herstory Archives.